The final judgment must be for more than $20,000 and no more than 6 years old.

-A bankruptcy notice gives the person 21 days to comply from the date you serve the notice.
+A bankruptcy notice gives the person six months* to comply from the date you serve the notice.
 If they don't, they are committing an act of bankruptcy.

 On this page: